 We don't yet know why NE is low in people with FMS and ME/CFS.
 Constant fear and anxiety are known causes of low NE, so people who live with a lot of those emotions may be especially at risk for developing these illnesses.

-To make more norepinephrine available to your brain, you can take serotonin norepinephrine re-uptake inhibitors (SNRIs), such as Cymbalta (duloxetine) or Savella (milnacipran) or amphetamines, including Adderall (dextroamphetamine), which is often used to treat ADD.
+To make more NE available to your brain, you can take serotonin norepinephrine re-uptake inhibitors (SNRIs), such as Cymbalta (duloxetine) or Savella (milnacipran); or amphetamines, including Adderall (dextroamphetamine), which is often used to treat ADD.

 Several things that are part of life are generally believed to boost NE levels in your brain, including: